Statement from Trillion Trees

 The following statement was released today by Trillion Trees upon the launch of the 1t.org initiative.
-Trillion Trees is a science-based partnership between three conservation organisations, BirdLife International, WCS and WWF-UK, and is separate to the 1t.org platform.
+Trillion Trees is a joint venture between three of the world's largest conservation organisations, BirdLife International, WCS and WWF, and is separate to the 1t.org platform.
 Trillion Trees is not wholly a tree-planting platform – our Trillion Trees vision is a combined effort to end deforestation, improve protection, and advance restoration to ensure the right trees remain in, and are returned to, the right places.

 “Trillion Trees welcomes the launch of 1t.org.
 Conserving and restoring our forests is one of the most effective and immediate solutions to the climate and biodiversity crises.